guardian/commercial/bundle/README.md

 ### Working locally with DCR

-To use the bundle localy with DCR, run `COMMERCIAL_BUNDLE_URL=http://localhost:3031/graun.standalone.commercial.js PORT=3030 make dev` in the DCR directory.
+To use the bundle locally with DCR, run `COMMERCIAL_BUNDLE_URL=http://localhost:3031/graun.standalone.commercial.js PORT=3030 make dev` in the DCR directory.

 DCR will then use the local bundle instead of the one from PROD/CODE.

 ### Working locally with Frontend

-To use the bundle localy with Frontend, run `yarn link` in the bundle directory.
+To use the bundle locally with Frontend, run `yarn link` in the bundle directory.
 Then run `yarn link @guardian/commercial-bundle` in the frontend directory.
 Finally, start the frontend server as usual.

 Frontend will then use the local bundle instead of the one from PROD/CODE.

 ### Testing on CODE

-Currently you'll need to merge your changes to main to test on CODE so a release is published to npm that you can use on your branch in Frontend.
+To test the bundle on CODE, create a PR, add the `[beta] @guardian/commercial-bundle` label, this will release a beta version of the bundle to NPM, the exact version will be commented on your PR.

+On a branch on frontend you can update the version of the bundle to the beta version and deploy to CODE to test.